Boating with Kids: How to Keep Them and Safe (and Happy!)

 Install covers over all outlets, and keep the cockpit clear of any gear (boat lines, air horns, fishing gear) that could harm your child.
 Secure cabin doors, lock storage compartments, keep cleaning products out of reach, and install a gate at the top of any stairs.
 Stow, batten or otherwise secure anything that is breakable, dangerous or could cause a child to trip.

-Wearing life jackets off the boat is equally important, since the most common falls in the water occur on docks and when entering and exiting the boat.
-“In our family, it’s life jackets at all times on the dinghy and docks,” say Brittany and Scott Meyers, who live aboard Asante, a 1998 cutter-rigged Brewer 44 with their three daughters—Isla, 6, and 4-year-old twins, Haven and Mira.
+Wearing life jackets off the boat is equally important since the most common falls in the water occur on docks and when entering and exiting the boat.
+“In our family, it’s life jackets at all times on the dinghy and docks,” said Brittany and Scott Meyers, who live aboard Asante, a 1998 cutter-rigged Brewer 44 with their three daughters—Isla, 6, and 4-year-old twins, Haven and Mira.

 Clip them in.
 Children are naturally active and curious, which creates the potential for major mishaps while cruising.
 “For us, a harness was always the most important piece of safety equipment,” reports Michelle Elvy, who has been sailing the world for 15 years with her husband, Bernie, and their daughters, Lola, now 16 and Jana, 13.
 Safety harnesses are basically a “leash” that’s clipped to your child’s PFD and then attached to the boat to prevent them from falling overboard.